dallasmeyer/nvim/README.md

 - Custom looking dashboard and different themes added
 - Better-Escape - allows quick insert-mode exiting with "jk"
 - supertab - modified to use tab to cycle through auto-completion (ctrl-e to exit).
-- Yanky - allows cycling through yank buffer through \[ or \] then y or c-n/c-p
+- Yanky - allows cycling through yank buffer through \[ or \] then y or c-n/c-p.
+Also view yank history via &lt;leader&gt;-p.
 - Incline - adds a floating winbar, that shows the current file at top of window.
 - vim-tmux-navigator - allows seamless ctrl-hjkl navigation between NeoVim and Tmux